amalirajapaksha/health-data-dashboard/README.md

 # Health Data Dashboard – Australia

-This interactive dashboard visualizes key health and demographic trends in Canada using R Shiny.
+This interactive dashboard visualizes key health and demographic trends in Australia using R Shiny.
 It is developed as part of a mini project.

 ## ✅ Objectives